natev51/jettl/TO SORT/IPC Actor.md

 ---

 The Bridge Actor is still an actor, it's just that it is used as

+---

+Testing:
+- APIs for user events that are unique to the actor being tested (top diagram)
+- API function call for launching Bridge Actor (bottom diagram)